Inventory Management: Definition, Types, Methods, and Best Practices

 Challenges:

-JIT is ideal for companies with stable, predictable demand and robust supply chain systems, such as automotive manufacturers or electronics producers.
+Ideal for companies with stable, predictable demand and robust supply chain systems.

 2. Materials Requirement Planning (MRP)